 A seven-part, two-hour video workshop for app developers and advertisers.
-This workshops presents a comprehensive, tactical guide to adapting to iOS 14 and App Tracking Transparency, with a focus on retaining advertising efficiency.
+This workshops presents a comprehensive, tactical guide to adapting to App Tracking Transparency, with a focus on retaining advertising efficiency.

-In two hours, this workshop explains how iOS 14 will change the mobile landscape and what mobile advertisers can do, quickly, to adapt.
+In two hours, this workshop explains how App Tracking Transparency has changed the mobile landscape and what mobile advertisers can do, quickly, to adapt.

 Presented by Mobile Dev Memo

-The workshop is designed to help advertisers understand how their businesses must adapt to the new commercial reality that iOS 14 and App Tracking Transparency is creating
+The workshop is designed to help advertisers understand how their businesses must adapt to the new commercial reality that App Tracking Transparency created.

 The workshop covers economy design and implementation, analytics and reporting, product marketing, alternative measurement methodologies, and creative strategy.